beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-draw on an image from the chat
+Tapping the "Draw On" button opens the whiteboard, allowing users to mark up an image from a previous message.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"